spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/facet-filter-overview-and-configuration.md

 The configuration you make in `CatalogDependencyProvider` must be in sync with the structure of the data exported to Elasticsearch.

-However, even if you have the facets exported in Elasticsearch, without adding the necessary configuration in `CatalogDependencyProvider`, you can't submit the correct queries.
+However, even if you have the facets exported in Elasticsearch, you can't submit the correct queries without adding the necessary configuration in `CatalogDependencyProvider`.

 {% endinfo_block %}